 - Receive a phone call of closings and delayed openings by keeping your contact information up to date in the Genesis Parent Portal.
-The Parent Portal is now synced with Honeywell, so any changes you make to contact information in the Parent Portal will be reflected in Honeywell on the following day.
+The Parent Portal is now synced with the districts mass notification system.
+Any changes you make to your contact information in the Parent Portal will be reflected in the mass notification system on the following day.

 School Emergency Closings and Plans